-- 3 bedroom 11 Total number of units 163 Α ccess and design 3.3 What disability access and design features do the units and the village contain? ☑ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all units ☑ Step-free (hobless) shower in all units P art 4 - Parking for resi dents and visitors 6 ir a .1 What car parking n the village is vailable for esidents? unit ⊠ Some units wi □ General car pa ⊠ Some units wi th own car park arking for reside th no car parkin esident's car pa or carport attached or space adjacent to the ents in the village ag for residents e unit 4 .2 Is parking in the acc of violetic cit y vi Vi If illage available for isitors? yes, parking estrictions are available n request. park in areas c lesignated for visitor p arking. Р Part 5 - Planning and development d .1 Is construction or evelopment of the illage complete? ed d a P tiil de pi in ui fa 2 Construction, evelopment pplications and evelopment pprovals rovide details and meframe of evelopment or roposed development, acluding the final umber and types of nits and any new acilities. relating to the ret rement village roval or develo n, development or red land, including details pment applications in of any related .3 Redevelopment lan under the Is there an appro • nent plan for the villag e under the
+- 3 bedroom 11 Total number of units 163 A ccess and design a fe 3.3 What disability access and design features do the units and the village contain? □ Level access from the street into and between all areas of (i.e. no external or internal steps or stairs) in all units □ Step-free (hobless) shower in all units reas of the unit P art 4 - Parking for resi dents and visitors 6 ir a .1 What car parking n the village is vailable for esidents? unit ⊠ Some units wi □ General car pa ⊠ Some units wi th own car park arking for reside th no car parkin esident's car pa or carport attached or space adjacent to the ents in the village ag for residents e unit 4 .2 Is parking in the acc of violette cit y village available for visitors?
+If yes, parking restrictions are available on request. park in areas c lesignated for visitor p arking. Р Part 5 - Planning and development d .1 Is construction or evelopment of the illage complete? ed d a P tiil de pi in ui fa 2 Construction, evelopment pplications and evelopment pprovals rovide details and meframe of evelopment or roposed development, acluding the final umber and types of nits and any new acilities. relating to the ret rement village roval or develo n, development or red land, including details pment applications in of any related .3 Redevelopment lan under the Is there an appro • nent plan for the villag e under the